OpsLevel/kubectl-opslevel/Readme.md

     opslevel.com/tags.hello: world
 ```

-The third and fourth examples extract the `labels` applied to the kubernetes resource directly into your OpsLevel service's tags
+The third and fourth examples extract the `labels` applied to the kubernetes resource directly into OpsLevel service's tags

 #### Tools